NIDDK Guidance for Writing a DMS Plan

 following, as applicable:

-- Investigators must comply with any timeline for data sharing or longevity of availability, or instructions specified in the FOA or the NIH Grants Policy Statement on retention of data.
+- Investigators must comply with any timeline for data sharing or longevity of availability, or instructions specified in the NOFO or the NIH Grants Policy Statement on retention of data.
 (See the HHS Office of Research Integrity's tutorial on retention of data.)

 - Investigators must indicate repositories chosen and the longevity of data preservation to demonstrate that these policies are sufficient.